paolomoretti/sestra-dashboard/DEPLOYMENT_DOCKER_HUB.md

 ## Step 3: Configure Home Assistant CORS

-Since your dashboard is now running on your NAS (e.g., `http://192.168.1.50:8080`), you must tell Home Assistant to allow connections from it.
+Since your dashboard is now running on your NAS (e.g., `http://192.168.1.50:8787`), you must tell Home Assistant to allow connections from it.

-1. Open your Home Assistant `configuration.yaml`.
+1. Open your Home Assistant `configuration.yaml` (using File Editor or VS Code add-on).
 2. Add or update the `http` section:
     ```yaml
     http:
       cors_allowed_origins:
-        - http://192.168.1.50:8080 # Replace with your NAS IP and the port you chose
+        - http://192.168.1.50:8787 # Replace with your NAS IP and the port you chose
+        - https://halaptop.tail8c24dc.ts.net # Good idea to add this too if accessing via Tailscale
     ```
 3.  **Restart Home Assistant**.

 ---

-## Step 4: Access and Test

-1. Open your browser and go to `http://YOUR_NAS_IP:8080`.
-2. The dashboard should load.
-3. It should automatically connect to Home Assistant using the environment variables you set.
-4.  **Troubleshooting**:
-    - If it doesn't connect, open the browser console (F12).
+## Troubleshooting

+### "I only see Watchtower running" / Container keeps restarting

+If the `sestra-dashboard` container appears and then disappears, or shows a "Restarting" status, it is crashing on startup.

+1.  **Check Logs**:
+    - In Container Station, click on the `sestra-dashboard` container.
+    - Click **Logs** or **Console**.
+2.  **Look for "Exec format error"**:
+    - If you see `exec /entrypoint.sh: exec format error`, it means the image architecture doesn't match your NAS.
+    - **Fix**: Run `npm run docker:push` again to ensure both `linux/amd64` and `linux/arm64` are built.
+3.  **Look for "Permission denied"**:
+    - If `entrypoint.sh` fails to run, it might be a permission issue.
+(The Dockerfile handles this, but good to check).

+### "I don't see anything at the IP address"

+1.  **Check the Port**: Did you map `8787` (Host) to `80` (Container)?
+2.  **Check the Logs**: Is Nginx starting?
+You should see:
+    ```
+    /docker-entrypoint.sh: /docker-entrypoint.d/ is not empty, will attempt to perform configuration
+    ...
+    start worker processes
+    ```
+3.  **Browser Console**: If the page loads but is blank or shows an error:
+    - Press F12.
+    - Check the **Console** tab for errors (like CORS or connection refused).
-    - Type `window.env` to see if the variables were injected correctly.
+    - Type `window.env` to verify your config is loaded.
-    * **CORS Error?**: This means Home Assistant blocked the connection.
-      - Check your `configuration.yaml`.
-      - **CRITICAL**: The URL in `cors_allowed_origins` must **exactly match** what you see in your browser address bar.
-      - If you access via `http://sestra:8787`, you MUST add `http://sestra:8787`.
-      - If you access via `http://192.168.1.50:8787`, you MUST add `http://192.168.1.50:8787`.